New Los Angeles prosecutor ends cash bail for many offenses

 “The leadership has not reviewed the documents from the new DA, nor has the Board had an opportunity to discuss the proposals” the association said in a statement Monday.

-The Los Angeles Police Protective League, which is for rank-and-file police officers, did not immediately comment.
+The Los Angeles Police Protective League, which is for rank-and-file police officers and heavily supported Lacey, blasted Gascón new policies after his speech.

+“As homicides, shooting victims and shots fired into occupied homes soar in Los Angeles, it’s disturbing that Gascon’s first act in office is to explore every avenue possible to release from jail those responsible for this bloodshed,” the union’s board of directors said in a statement Monday.
+“These victims and law-abiding residents lost a voice today while criminals and gang members gained an ally in the prosecutor’s office.”

-The district attorney’s office will also work to divert people into behavior health services if they have been arrested on low-level offenses related to poverty, addiction, mental illness and homelessness.
+The district attorney’s office will also work to divert people into behavioral health services if they have been arrested on low-level offenses related to poverty, addiction, mental illness and homelessness.